 “I could not have been more wrong about a region in my life!”

-Who would have thought they could experience so much in a place generally unvisited.
+Who would have thought they could experience so much in a place generally unvisited?

-First up we headed to the local market.
-Its true what they say, there ain’t no market like an African market!
+First up, we headed to the local market.
+It’s true what they say, there ain’t no market like an African market!
 Calling it chaotic is generous.
-Somehow, in the middle of it all, I ended up getting my prayer hat ironed — new for me too — by a local kid using a coal-heated iron straight out of Henry the VIII’s kitchen.
+Somehow, in the middle of it all, I ended up getting my prayer hat ironed (new for me too) by a local kid using a coal-heated iron straight out of Henry the VIII’s kitchen.

 Kano, Nigeria’s Northern City

-Now, I don’t exactly have Gandalf-level facial hair but my bum fluff was no match for the local barber.
-In what was easily one of the best shaves I’ve ever had — and for the princely sum of $0.10 — he left my face smoother than a scammer’s sales pitch.
+Now, I don’t exactly have Gandalf-level facial hair, but my bum fluff was no match for the local barber.
+In what was easily one of the best shaves I’ve ever had, and for the princely sum of $0.10, he left my face smoother than a scammer’s sales pitch.

 Of course, a crowd gathered around to watch.
 But as with everything here, the smiles and warmth made it feel like a party, not a spectacle.